 All roads point to application portability and lower costs

-Line of business and C-Suite leaders have a straightforward answer when asked why they consider cloud technologies (all of them - public, private, hybrid, multi, poly).
+Line-of-business and C-suite leaders have a straightforward answer when asked why they consider cloud technologies (all of them: public, private, hybrid, multi, and poly).

 Cloud conversations with technology leaders, on the other hand, tend to be a bit more varied.
-While development managers maniacally focus on developer productivity (more lines of production-ready code in lesser time), operations managers are motivated by TCO and resource utilization.
+While development managers maniacally focus on developer productivity (more lines of production-ready code in less time), operations managers are motivated by total cost of ownership (TCO) and resource usage.